-On Novemebr 16, 2012, Linda Caldwell presented a paper "Just Ask but Don't Answer: A Student Assignment" at the American Association of Colleges of Nursing Baccalaureate Conference in San Antonio.
+Linda Caldwell presented a paper "Just Ask but Don't Answer: A Student Assignment" at the American Association of Colleges of Nursing Baccalaureate Conference in San Antonio.
 The paper outlined a teaching technique developed by the "Right Question Institute" in Cambridge MA.
 The paper described how the technique fostered critical thinking about assigned reading for a senior synthesis class, engaged students with the content, and led to ownership of their own learning

-Co-authored "Educational Resources for Accelerated Nursing Programs: Challenges, Strategies and Future Directions" in L. Zhan & L. Finch (Eds.)
+Professor Caldwell also co-authored "Educational Resources for Accelerated Nursing Programs: Challenges, Strategies and Future Directions" in L. Zhan & L. Finch (Eds.)
 Accelerated Education in Nursing: Challenges, Strategies, and Future Directions.

-Professor Jacqueline Carroll, published "the child with an Infectious Disease" in s.
-James, K. Nelson, & J. Ashwill (Eds.)
+Professor Jacqueline Carroll, published "The Child with an Infectious Disease" in S. James, K. Nelson, & J. Ashwill (Eds.)
 Nursing Care of Children: Principles & Practice (4th ed.).

 Professor Sheryl Cifrino and Michelle McMahon, authored a poster entitled "A Fundamental Change: The Integration of Quality & Safety Education for Nurses (QSEN) Competencies into an Initial Clinical Field Experience in a Geriatric Care Setting".
 The poster demonstrated the conceptual Basis for the initial nursing practice clinical field experience in the nursing curriculum.

-Professor Susan James, Published, with others, Nursing Care of Children: Principles and Practice (4th ed.) and Maternal Child Nursing (4th ed.)
+Professor Susan James published, with others, Nursing Care of Children: Principles and Practice (4th ed.) and Maternal Child Nursing (4th ed.)

-Professor James Presented, with Professor Cathleen Santos,"Baccalaureate Nursing Students' Perceptions of Attitudes, Skills, and Knowledge Regarding Patient Safety" at the 2012 QSEN National Forum - Innovation to Transformation
+Professor James presented, with Professor Cathleen Santos,"Baccalaureate Nursing Students' Perceptions of Attitudes, Skills, and Knowledge Regarding Patient Safety" at the 2012 QSEN National Forum - Innovation to Transformation

 Professor Elinor Nugent had her poster, "Re-conceptualizing traditional education methods for Health Assessment and Clinical Reasoning in a Clinical Nurse Leader program", accepted by the Contemporary Forums Conference: Emerging technologies in Nursing Education.